johnrasmussendk/cm2024/README.txt

   2) The format argument, either: (Can be specified for any file name argument.
 Must be specified if the file name argument is neither '-usb' nor '-usb_dump')
       'default'   : The existing and default print format.
 The slot argument must NOT be specified.
       'csv'       : Output CSV data for the given slot.
 The slot argument must be specified, see below.
-  3) The slot, either: (Can only be specified if the format argument is 'csv') '1' ..
+  3) The slot argument, either: (Can only be specified if the format argument is 'csv') '1' ..
 '8'  : Output CSV data for this slot only 'A' ..
 'B'  : Output CSV data for this slot only